A liver biopsy is a medical procedure in which a small amount of liver tissue is surgically removed so it can be analyzed in a laboratory.

 - Wilson’s disease (an inherited and degenerative liver disease caused by excess copper in the body)

 Any medical procedure that involves breaking the skin carries the risk of infection and bleeding.
-However, the incision for a liver biopsy is small and needle biopsies are less invasive—so the risk is much lower.

-- undergo a physical examination and complete medical history
+- undergo a physical exam

 - stop taking any medications that affect bleeding, including pain relievers, anticoagulants, and certain supplements